RedTroops/IOS-SDK/README.md

 Follow the steps below to get your RedTroops SDK 2.0 running:

-1) Download the SDK from RedTroops' website.
+1) Download the SDK from here.

 2) Drag & Drop downloaded files (RedTroops.a + include) to your project.